nuxt-modules/leaflet/README.md

 ## Usage

-For a complete list of the components available, check out the original [Vue Leaflet](https://github.com/vue-leaflet/vue-leaflet) library.
+For a complete list of the components available, check out the [official documentation](https://gugustinette.github.io/Nuxt-Leaflet/components/introduction.html) library.

 Please note that components are exported in PascalCase, so for example, write `<LMap>` instead of `<l-map>`.